Top 5 Companies Making Self-Driving Trucks in 2022

 Daimler

-One of the first automotive companies on the market, Daimler—parent company of Mercedes-Benz—has also been experimenting with autonomous trucks for quite some time.
+One of the first automotive companies on the market, Daimler—the parent company of Mercedes-Benz—has also been experimenting with autonomous trucks for quite some time.
 The Mercedes-Benz Future Truck 2025 uses Highway Pilot, a system that lets the truck drive on highways without any driver assistance.

-The trucks by Daimler use a strategy called platooning to save fuel on cross-country journeys.
+Daimler trucks use a strategy called platooning to save fuel on cross-country journeys.
 While in a platoon, trucks drive closely behind one another, cutting down on drag and saving up to 10% of their fuel.
 As of now, each truck still has a driver for off-highway driving, but Daimler hopes to offer “highly automated driving” within a decade.

 Einride